NEWS AND INFORMATION ON THE NFL DRAFT

 WHO TO WATCH IN COLLEGE FOOTBALL THIS WEEKEND

-And it starts early Saturday evening when #16 Clemson plays at #12 Georgia in their annual shoot-out at 5:30 PM ET; CBS ...
+#6 GEORGIA (2-0) at #24 SOUTH CAROLINA (1-1); 3:30 PM ET; CBS ...
 The prssure will be intense on both teams when the Bulldogs face the Gamecocks in a key SEC East game Saturday afternoon.
 Prior to the season, UGA and USC2 were considered to be the favorites in the divison along with Florida.
 However, it is almost an elimination game for South Carolina which has already lost a conference game at home; indeed, the Gamecocks were shelled by Texas A&M in their season opener two weeks ago, while they weren't all that impressive last week against East Carolina.
 Meawnhile, Saturday's game is a huge opportunity for Georga to solidify its lofty ranking with a major road win early in the year, something they haven't been able to accomplish in recent seasons.
-Certainly, if it comes down to defense and the ground game, figure that Georgia may have something of an edge as the Bulldogs feature one of the best 1-2 punches in the country at the position in juniors Todd Gurley (#3, 6-0, 230) who many consider to be the top prospect in the country at the position, and Keith Marshall (#4, 5-10, 220), who for good measure just may be the best backup RB in the country.
+Certainly, if it comes down to defense and the ground game, figure that Georgia may have something of an edge as the Dawgs feature one of the best 1-2 punches in the country at the position in juniors Todd Gurley (#3, 6-0, 230) who many consider to be the top prospect in the country at the position, and Keith Marshall (#4, 5-10, 220), who for good measure just may be the best backup RB in the country.
 The Dawgs also have a couple of top 100 type prospects on defense including MLB Ramik Wilson (#51, 6-1, 235) and junior OLB Jordan Jenkins (#59, 6-2, 245), while CB Damian Swann (5, 5-10, 180), DE Ray Drew (#47, 6-4, 275), WLB Amarlo Herrera (#52, 6-1, 245) and SS Corey Moore (#39, -1, 215) are later round candidates.
-Same for veteran QB Hutson Mason (#14, 6-3, 205), who takes over the offense from Murray, WR Michael Bennett (#82, 62, 205) and C David Andrews (#61, 6-2, 295), while the offensive line has an emerging prospect in athletic junior LT John Theus (#6-5, 300).
+Same for veteran QB Hutson Mason (#14, 6-3, 205), who takes over the offense from Aaron Murray, WR Michael Bennett (#82, 6-2, 205) and C David Andrews (#61, 6-2, 295), while the offensive line has an emerging prospect in athletic junior LT John Theus (#6-5, 300).